Gianni Oliva

-Giovanni Oliva (short Gianni, born in Turin) is an Italian historian and politician.
+Giovanni Oliva (short Gianni) is an Italian historian and politician from Turin.

 Oliva specialises in Italian modern history, and in particular subjects related to the history of Italy during World War II.

-He has written books about the Italian resistance movement, Italian war crimes, German and fascist war crimes in Italy during the 1943-1945 period, the Italian Social Republic, the 1945 anti-fascist epuration, the foibe massacres and the Istrian–Dalmatian exodus.
+He has written books about the Italian resistance movement, Italian war crimes, German and fascist war crimes in Italy during the period 1943 to 1945, the Italian Social Republic, the 1945 anti-fascist epuration, the foibe massacres and the Istrian–Dalmatian exodus.

 Oliva has also been active in politics, and has held several public offices, first as a member of the Italian Communist Party, then of the Democratic Party of the Left.